 The next step to adopting a child in Texas is to find the right professional.
 For domestic or private adoptions, families will use a lawyer or a local or national agency.
 There are pros and cons to working with an adoption agency versus an adoption lawyer, so be sure to weigh both sides.
 Families pursuing international adoption must work with an accredited agency per the Hague Convention on international adoption.
 Families adopting from foster care will work directly with the Texas Adoption Resources Exchange but will need an adoption attorney to finalize the adoption in court.
 Remember, when selecting an adoption professional, it’s important to ask the right questions to find the best fit both for your family and the type of adoption you are pursuing.

-Once home study and educational requirements are met, prospective adoptive parents are eligible to be matched with a child.
+Once the home study and educational requirements are met, prospective adoptive parents are eligible to be matched with a child.
 In Texas, it is illegal for adoptive parents to advertise directly to birth mothers, so families adopting a child in Texas through domestic adoption must use a lawyer, a local or national adoption agency, or a facilitator.
 It is important to note that facilitators may advertise but may not be involved in the placement of children.
 Families matched with a birth mother will have their lawyer or agency help navigate if the adoption will be open or closed, birth mother expenses, relinquishment, and post-placement requirements.
 Families pursuing international adoption will need to complete a country-specific dossier then wait to receive a referral for a child.
 Upon receiving a referral, a family will decide whether or not to accept the match.
 If a family accepts the match, they will work with their agency to complete the acceptance paperwork and visas so they may travel to meet their child.
 Only Hague accredited adoption agencies may facilitate international adoptions.
-Fostering to adopt families can search for waiting children through the Texas Adoption Resource Exchange, AdoptusKids, or from photolistings.
-The Texas Department of Family and Protective Services will walk families through the foster care process, but families will need a state licensed attorney to complete the adoption.
+Fostering to adopt families can search for waiting for children through the Texas Adoption Resource Exchange or from photo listings.
+The Texas Department of Family and Protective Services will walk families through the foster care process, but families will need a state-licensed attorney to complete the adoption.

 Families adopting a child in Texas through domestic adoption will need to wait a minimum of 48 hours after the birth of the child to receive consent from the birth mother.
 Consent must be signed in the presence of two witnesses and verified.
 After consent is given, the birth parents have ten days to revoke their decision.
 After ten days, the consent becomes irrevocable unless evidence of fraud or duress is presented to a court.
 If the birth father is unknown, he has 31 days after the birth of the child to register via the Putative Father Registry in Texas.
 With international adoption, the adoption itself is sometimes completed in a local, domestic court.
 Some countries and some states/provinces within the country, require the adoptive parents to be present for the court date.
 When the time comes to travel, families can expect to meet their child, sign court documents, and undergo the last steps of the visa process to bring their child back to the United States.
 Both the family’s agency and the country’s central adoption authority will help walk families through this process.
 Upon entry to the United States, the child will become a U.S. citizen.
-For families adopting from foster care, if the child is a waiting child (such as from the photolistings), a state licensed attorney will be needed to complete the adoption in court.
-If a family is fostering in the hopes of adopting, but the child has not been ruled legally free to adopt, then parental rightsmust be terminated before any adoption proceedings commence.
+For families adopting from foster care, if the child is a waiting child (such as from the photo listings), a state-licensed attorney will be needed to complete the adoption in court.
+If a family is fostering in the hopes of adopting, but the child has not been ruled legally free to adopt, then parental rights must be terminated before any adoption proceedings commence.

 Finalizing the Adoption